 - eat healthily, avoid alcohol, and don’t smoke during pregnancy

-Hopefully this article gives you the motivation to eat healthier and instill healthy eating habits.
-Beginning the process of healthy eating is never easy but as your practice it more and more, it becomes easier and easier (the decisions become automatic).
+Hopefully, this article gives you the motivation to eat healthier and instill healthy eating habits.
+Beginning the process of healthy eating is never easy but as you practice it more and more, it becomes easier and easier (the decisions become automatic).
 Soon enough eating junk food won’t even be a consideration.
 Let us know if you have any questions in the comments below!